mattermost/docs/source/administration/command-line-tools.rst

 Using the CLI
 ^^^^^^^^^^^^^

 To run the CLI commands, you must be in the Mattermost root directory.
 On a default installation of Mattermost, the root directory is ``/opt/mattermost``.
 If you followed our standard `installation process <../guides/administrator.html#installing-mattermost>`__, you must run the commands as the user ``mattermost``.
-The name of the executable is ``mattermost``.
+The name of the executable is ``mattermost``, and it can be found inside the ``bin`` directory.

 **For example, to get the Mattermost version on a default installation of Mattermost:**